thu-tram/mangg-may-tinh/routing/solutions.md

 Now that we have a definition of what makes a routing state valid (routes have no loops and dead ends), we can additionally define what makes a routing state good.
 It's possible that a network has multiple valid routing states, and we want some metric that can help us determine whether one route is better than another.

-**Least-cost routing** is a common approach for measure whether a route is good.
+**Least-cost routing** is a common approach for measuring whether a route is good.
 In least-cost routing, we assign a numeric cost to every link, and look for routes that minimize the cost.
 In other words, we want routes that result in packets traveling along the lowest-cost paths to their destinations.

 <img width="600px" src="/assets/routing/2-029-costs.png">